 WHERE TO DIRECT IRA ROLLOVER DISTRIBUTIONS:

 WUNC Public Radio is part of The University of North Carolina at Chapel Hill and uses the same tax ID number.
-Your plan administrator should mail your distribution to the following address: The University of North Carolina at Chapel Hill, Office of Gift Planning, PO Box 309 Chapel Hill, North Carolina 27514-0309.
-You can download a sample letter to send to your plan administrator when making a request for a charitable distribution to WUNC Radio.
+Your plan administrator can mail your distribution to WUNC's street address: WUNC Radio, P.O.
+Box 8880, Chapel Hill, North Carolina 27515-8880.
+You can download a sample letterto send to your plan administrator when making a request for a charitable distribution to WUNC Radio.

 GUIDELINES FOR IRA ROLLOVER GIFTS: